fsmosca/UCIChessEngineProtocol/README.md

 	the the GUI has the complete statistics about the last search.

 * copyprotection
-	this is needed for copyprotected engines.
+	This is needed for copyprotected engines.
 After the uciok command the engine can tell the GUI, that it will check the copy protection now.
 This is done by "copyprotection checking".
 	If the check is ok the engine should send "copyprotection ok", otherwise "copyprotection error".
 	If there is an error the engine should not function properly but should not quit alone.